psranga/libeli5/elido/README.txt

 The symbol XN will be replaced with the unpadded zero-based line number for which this symbol substitution is being done.

-These symbols are also available with in backtick sequences (below).
+These symbols are also available with in backtick expressions (see below).

 Backtick Expressions (%...%)
 ----------------------------